audunsh/XDEC/README.md

-# XDEC-PRI : eXtended DEC using the Resolution of Identity approximation
+# XDEC-PRI : eXtended DEC-MP2 using the Resolution of Identity approximation
 ## General installation instructions

 *Note (april 2020)*: A static binary for the libint interface is provided for osx